educatedCaveman/educatedCaveman.github.io/documentation/instructions/Proxmox/_posts/2022-06-05-create_new_host_checklist.md

    - if ansible is to be used, configure the relevant playbooks, and add the host to the `hosts.ini` file.
 Don't forget the `/maintenance/PW_hostname.sh` script. it contains an array of hostnames.
    - add a Bitwarden entry to `Homelab/ansible/`. copy an existing one, and update as appropriate.
    - create any extra dotfiles needed, such as the specific tmuxp config file.
+   - add the service to homer, if applicable

 4. start the VM/LXC
    - run ansible playbook. you may have to wait for the automatic updates to complete first.